IPhone: 2010s

 The iPhone XR, iPhone XS, and XS Max were announced on September 12, 2018.
 All models featured the "Smart HDR" computational photography system, and a significantly more powerful "Neural Engine".
-The XS Max introduced a larger 6.5-inch screen.
-The iPhone XR included a 6.1-inch LCD "Liquid Retina" display, with a "bezel-less" design similar to the iPhone X, but does not include a second telephoto lens; it was made available in a series of vibrant colors, akin to the iPhone 5c, and was a lower-cost device compared to the iPhone X and XS.
+The XS Max introduced a larger 6.5 in screen.
+The iPhone XR included a 6.5 in LCD "Liquid Retina" display, with a "bezel-less" design similar to the iPhone X, but did not include a second telephoto lens; it was made available in a series of vibrant colors, akin to the iPhone 5c, and was lower-cost than the iPhone X and XS.

 The iPhone 11, 11 Pro, and 11 Pro Max were announced on September 10, 2019.
 The iPhone 11 was the successor to the iPhone XR, while the iPhone 11 Pro and 11 Pro Max succeeded the iPhone XS and XS Max.
-All models gained an Ultra-Wide lens, enabling two-times optical zoom out, as well as larger batteries for longer battery life.
+All models gained an ultra-wide lens, enabling two-times optical zoom out, as well as larger batteries for longer battery life.
 The second-generation iPhone SE was introduced on April 17, 2020, and was a low-cost device that incorporated newer hardware from the iPhone 11, in the frame of the older iPhone 8, while retaining the home button and the Touch ID sensor.